research

 2009.
 “Seeking Safety: Displacement and Targeting in Civil Wars.”
 Journal of Peace Research.
 Vol 46, No. 3.
 419-430.

-2022.
-“Introducing the Mapping Attitudes, Perceptions and Support (MAPS) dataset on the Colombian Peace Process,” with Michael Weintraub, Håvard Mokleiv Nygård, Helga Malmin Binningsbø, and Marianne Dahl.
-Revise and resubmit.
+2023.
+“Introducing the Mapping Attitudes, Perceptions and Support (MAPS) dataset on the Colombian Peace Process,” with Michael Weintraub, Sebastián Pantoja-Barrios, Håvard Mokleiv Nygård, Helga Malmin Binningsbø, and Marianne Dahl.
+Journal of Peace Research.